 Due to the Covid -19 pandemic this plan has been reinstated through initial discussions with school leaders, Chair of Governors and the governor strategy group only.
-We will now be making reinstating our Disability Equality Action Group with new parent contributors a priority and each elements of the plan will be reviewed and amended accordingly with them.
 The accessibility plan will also be published on the schools website in the SEN and disabilities section with a parentmail being sent out to parents making them aware of where this can be found.
 Any feedback regarding the plan will be directed to Sarah Stein (assistant Head for Inclusion) and the Head teacher, Miss Jill Talbot.
-This will then be shared with the Chair of Governors, Mr Steve King and the Senior Management Team (SMT) for amendments.
+This will then be shared with the Chair of Governors, Mr Steve King and the Senior Management Team for amendments.